eggOnion/my-test2/README.md

 * Providing the scrolling movements to the **Projects** or **Contact Me** section when clicked.

 ## The Icons
-First, We declare an array of objects to store the icons & urls.
+First, We declare an array of objects to store the icons & urls as an object.

 ```
 const socials = [